|Official Plant Name||Nigella|

 Belonging to the buttercup family, love-in-a-mist is native to southern Europe, northern Africa and the south-west of Asia.
 The flowers usually bloom from early summer but can bloom in spring and autumn too, and the plant self-seeds and grows in the same spot year after year.

 Love-in-a-mist is said to represent harmony and love with the flower symbolising the bonds that bind people together.
-Since ancient times this plant has been used in both cooking and medicine.
-Throughout the world, many people believe that this plant has antifungal, antibacterial, anti-inflammatory, antiparasitic and antioxidant properties.

 The seeds of love-in-a-mist are frequently used in cooking; they are usually dried and can be found in baked goods, pickles, and can also be used as a substitute for pepper.

 This effortlessly beautiful plant thrives best in full sun to partial shade and prefers moist, well-drained soil.